 Climate change is deeply political.
 That is, it will take strong policies to fend off the greatest collective threat humanity has ever known, and those policies will be decided through political activities including elections, lawmaking, and public debate.
 But that does not mean the climate story is a partisan endeavor—the political imperative is based on science, not ideology.
 Helping our audiences to see through the partisanship, and to understand the necessity of climate-smart policies (and voting!), is not only responsible.
 It’s our job as journalists.

 These story recommendations—scalable and adaptable for every publication’s needs, regardless of medium and location—will be updated to reflect the latest developments in the climate story.
-Be sure to also check out our August 2020 “Talking Shop” webinar on covering the 2020 elections through a climate lens.

 Climate Is a Story in Every Election